rychu777/15-min-gamba/README.md

 This section is about designind the data frame.

-When querying a match with a timeline with the average game duration (which is around *28.1* minutes on EUNE server), the returning JSON file includes about **37k** (thirty-seven thousand) lines, which is way too much to this README.
+When querying a match with a timeline with the average game duration (which was around **28.1** minutes on EUNE server), the returning JSON file included about **37k** (thirty-seven thousand) lines, which was way too much to put in this README.
-Therefore, I will display a simplified 'pseudo'-version of it for you to be able to follow up:
+Therefore, I decided to display a simplified 'pseudo'-version of it for you to be able to follow up:

     metadata
         match id